 There are established arrangements for appeals against non-admission.
-Details are available from the school, including the date by which an appeal should be submitted.
-It should be noted that, in the event of an unsuccessful appeal against non-admission to the school, the school does not consider any further application in the same school year (1 September - 31 August), unless there has been a material change in circumstances, for example a change of address which results in a move from outside the catchment area to inside it.
+Details are available from the school, including the date by which an appeal must be submitted.
+In the event of an unsuccessful appeal against non-admission to the school, the school does not consider any further application in the same school year (1 September - 31 August), unless there has been a material change in circumstances, for example a change of address which results in a move from outside the catchment area to inside it.